iceliboying/Action-switching/README.md

 right: 1

-But there is a problem: there is a overlap over response left(0) and 'cue right, absent(0)'
+But there is a problem: there is a overlap over 'response left(0)' and 'cue right, absent(0)'